What is the eGFR-C study?

 The study is designed to test different ways of estimating kidney function.
 The best way of measuring kidney function is time consuming and expensive, so estimates are normally used instead. eGFR-C will look at which method of estimating is most accurate.

 You will then be followed up in clinics at 6, 12, 18, 24 and 30 months to assess your kidney function.
-These visits may be a part of your routine hospital care.
-On each of these occasions we will ask you to provide a blood sample and a urine sample for tests of kidney function.
+These visits may be a part of your routine hospital care and should be very short - around 10 minutes.
+At each of these visits we will ask you to provide a blood sample and a urine sample for tests of kidney function.
 The final visit will take place after 36 months.
 At this last visit all of the tests and measures from the first visit, including the iohexol injection procedure, will be repeated.
 This will be the end of the study and after this your care will continue as normal.

-In Birmingham, Leicester and King's College Hospital London you may be asked if you would also like to participate in a sub-study (an extra study within the main study) looking at patterns of what happens to chronic kidney disease with time.
-We will ask 375 of the 1320 patients in the study to be included in this sub-study.
+You may be asked if you would also like to participate in a sub-study (an extra study within the main study) looking at patterns of what happens to chronic kidney disease with time.
+We will ask 375 of the 1300 patients in the study to be included in this sub-study.
 Your participation in the sub-study is optional and will be exactly the same as that detailed above but will also involve having the iohexol injection procedure and at 12 months and 24 months in addition to the initial and 36 months iohexol injection procedures.
 At 12 and 24 months your medical history will be taken and height, weight, waist and hip circumference and blood pressure will also be measured again.
 If you are willing to participate please let the research nurse know at your appointment and you will be asked to indicate your wish to participate on the consent form.

-After all 1320 patients have reached the three year test the results will be compared, analysed, and published.
+After all 1300 participants have reached the three year test the results will be compared, analysed, and published.

 Background to the study

-Chronic Kidney Disease (CKD) affects around 1 in 10 people in the UK, and 50 million blood tests a year are used by the NHS to give an estimated measurement of kidney function.
+Chronic Kidney Disease (CKD) affects more than 1 in 10 people in the UK, and over 50 million blood tests a year are used by the NHS to measure kidney function.
 Measuring kidney function is important as it helps to diagnose kidney disease and see if it is getting worse.

 Usually, a substance in the blood called creatinine is measured to estimate kidney function.
 However, other substances can also be measured.
 One is cystatin C, and we want to find out if measuring this instead - or as well - gives a more accurate measurement of kidney function.